 Assuming the scaling $(\Lambda_3/H)^{3/2}$, a power spectrum of order of $\Delta_\zeta^2\sim10^{-2}$ would require $\Lambda_3\sim 3 \times 10^{4} H$, which may be obtained at the price of further suppressing higher derivative operators with respect to more standard $P(\phi,(\partial_\mu \phi)^2)$ operators in the underlying covariant theory.
 An explicit realization and model building in this context is left for future work.
-In addition, we have considered the case where an exponentially growing mode is temporarily turned on, as a result of a transient gradient instability in the spectrum of the perturbations.
-The enhancement in the power spectrum goes in this case as $\e^{2\vert c_s\vert^2 \Lambda_3/H}$, where $\vert c_s\vert$ is the absolute value of the sound speed in the unstable phase.
+In addition, we have considered the case where an exponentially growing mode is temporarily turned on, as a result of a transient gradient instability in the spectrum of the perturbations. {At any fixed time during this transient phase, only the behavior of the low-energy modes is affected by the instability, while the dynamics of the perturbations at large physical momenta is under control thanks to a modified dispersion relation. } The resulting enhancement in the power spectrum goes in this case as $\e^{2\vert c_s\vert^2 \Lambda_3/H}$, where $\vert c_s\vert$ is the absolute value of the sound speed in the unstable phase.
 This estimate was obtained assuming instantaneous transitions and constant sound speed in the different phases.
 Here, a milder separation between $\Lambda_3$ and $H$ is enough to reach large values for the power spectrum.
-However, simple considerations about the validity of perturbation theory for the calculability of higher-point correlators (see Section~\ref{sec:ng-pt}) seem to place a stronger upper bound on the spectrum, which we found to be roughly $\Delta_\zeta^2\lesssim 10^{-5}$.